SAP-samples/btp-cap-multitenant-saas/docu/2-basic/3-kyma-deploy-application/README.md

 While we could have skipped the whole part of building your own Docker Images and updating most of the *values-private.yaml* parameters, it is essential to understand both process steps!
 If you would like to apply any changes to the provided sample application, this is the actual way to proceed.
 Okay, but finally you should now be all set to deploy the sample application (based on your own Docker Images) to your Kyma Cluster.

 4.1.
-First of all, deploy a **SAP Alert Notification Service** instance to your namespace of choice.
-Before doing so, please update the recipient e-mail address for the respective notifications.
+If not there yet, please first of all, deploy a **SAP Alert Notification Service** instance to the Kyma Namespace of choice.

 4.2.
-Copy or rename the provided *values-private.sample.yaml* file ([*./charts/alert-notification/values-private.sample.yaml*](../../../deploy/kyma/charts/alert-notification/values-private.sample.yaml)) to **values-private.yaml**.
-Again, this file will not be committed to GitHub due to the **-private** suffix.
+To do so, please copy or rename the provided [*values-private.sample.yaml*](../../../deploy/kyma/charts/alert-notification/values-private.sample.yaml) sample file in the *deploy/kyma/charts/alert-notification/* directory to **values-private.yaml**.
+This file will not be committed to GitHub due to the **-private** suffix.

 4.3.
-In your *values-private.yaml* file, provide a valid email address which will act as destination for Alert Notification messages.
+In your new **values-private.yaml** file, provide a valid email address which will act as destination for Alert Notification messages.

+> **Important** - In case of SAP BTP **Trial Account** usage, please make sure to also change the **servicePlanName** to **lite**!

 ```yaml
 # SAP Alert Notification Service